CARGO BIKE FACEOFF

 The world's first tilt-steering bike, designed in Copenhagen.
 Amazing traction and handling for higher speed on-and-off road trails.
 The ultimate car replacement.

 THANKS FOR READING!

 Cargo bikes are something we really believe in.
 We want to help build a world where cargo bikes are used everywhere, making our cities healthier and more beautiful too!
 We've been importing cargo bikes since 2006 and we're pretty confident that no one has the experience we do.
 And, we'd love to share that experience with you!
 We know that buying a cargo bike brings up a lot of questions, and we'd love to answer those one-on one.
-You can email info@curbsidecycle, call at 1-866-920-4933 or even better: book a remote sales-appointment, or visit us in-store!
+You can email info@curbsidecycle, call at 1-866-920-4933 or (even better!) book a remote or in-store sales appointment.